 This substantially depends on the number of interlocutory applications taken out at the pre-trial stage.
 Nevertheless, case conferences (previously referred to as 'pre-trial conferences') expedite proceedings commenced in the Singapore courts, as part of a proactive case management system.
 This allows the court to monitor the progress of cases and make the necessary directions to facilitate the progress of a case to trial.
-The ROC contain various procedures for claims such as the filing of summary judgment or striking out applications which enable certain clear-cut cases to be decided without the need for a full trial.
+The ROC contain various procedures for claims, such as the filing of summary judgment or striking out applications, which enable certain clear-cut cases to be decided without the need for a full trial.
 If such applications are successful, cases can possibly be resolved within a matter of months.

 Under the ROC 2021, proceedings are now more streamlined.
-Under the new rules, the court must, as far as possible, order parties to file a single application pending trial to deal with all matters that are necessary for the case to proceed expeditiously.
-Parties will have to indicate at an early stage in proceedings which interlocutory applications they intend to file and will have to file them in one single interlocutory application.
-The court's permission must be obtained to file any further interlocutory applications which have not been previously indicated.
-Such interlocutory applications include, among others, applications for production of documents, interim relief, addition or removal of parties, but exclude, among others, applications for summary judgment, striking out, or a stay of the action (see Order 9, rule 9 of the ROC 2021).
+Under the new rules, the court must, as far as possible, order parties to file a single application pending trial ("SAPT") to deal with all matters that are necessary for the case to proceed expeditiously.
+Parties will have to indicate at an early stage of the proceedings which interlocutory applications they intend to file and will have to file them in one single interlocutory application.
+Interlocutory applications which are intended to be dealt with as part of the SAPT include, among others, applications for production of documents, interim relief, striking out part of an action or defence, and the addition or removal of parties (see Order 9 rule 9(4) of the ROC 2021).
+If a party wishes to take out an application which should ordinarily be taken out as part of the SAPT at any other time, the Court's permission must be sought.
+However, there are certain types of application which can be filed at any time prior to 14 days before the commencement of trial without the Court's permission, which include, among others, applications for summary judgment, service out of jurisdiction, striking out of the whole of an action or defence, or a stay of the whole action (see Order 9, rule 9(7) of the ROC 2021).